Sarah-Bue/knit-space/README.md

 As a **registered user**, I can **save posts to my Dashboard** so that **I can easily access my favorite content**.
 - A link to the Dashboard is visible in the navigation bar for logged-in users.
-- A button to save a blog post is visible on the full-page blog post for logged-in users.
+- A button to save a blog post is visible for logged-in users on the full-page blog post.
-- Once saved, the blog post will appear on the user's Dashboard.
+- The blog post will appear on the user's Dashboard once saved.
 - A feedback message indicates a post has been saved successfully.

 As a **registered user**, I can **rearrange my saved posts** so that **arrange my content board according to my preferences**.
 - Saved posts are presented as a list.
 - Using AJAX drag and drop, users can move their saved posts to a different position.
-- The drag and drop functionality is implemented on desktop and mobile devices.
+- Drag-and-drop functionality is implemented on desktop and mobile devices.

 As a **registered user**, I can **delete saved blog posts from my Dashboard** so that **I can manage my content board**.
-- A *Delete* button is displayed with each saved blog post preview.
+- Each saved blog post preview displays a *Delete* button.
 - When clicked, the corresponding blog post is removed from the Dashboard.
 - A feedback message indicates a post has been deleted successfully.